-As soon as the meet has ended and results are finalized submit the following four files to BC Athletics and to the Junior Development Statistician:
+As soon as the meet has ended and results are finalized submit the following four files to BC Athletics and to the Junior Development Statistician: Submit only to BC Athletics.

-- 1. Hy-tek Meet Backup
+Hy-tek Meet Backup

-- 2. Athlete Roster List sorted by gender

-- 3. Athlete Roster List sorted by club/school affiliation

-- 4. Results.htm file

-- 5. A direct link to where the results are posted on the host organizations website.
+- 1. Athlete Roster List sorted by gender - 2.
+Athlete Roster List sorted by club/school affiliation - 3.
+Results.htm file - 4.
+A direct link to where the results are posted on the host organizations website.